semaphoreP/codeastro/Day3/exampledoc/README.md

 .. automodule:: correlate
    :members:
 ```
-This will automatically parse `correlate.py` and look for your
+This will tell Sphinx automatically parse `correlate.py` and look for
-   docstrings in order to turn them into a nicely-formatted web
+your docstrings in order to turn them into a nicely-formatted web
 page.
-Here are more details regarding the different parts of
+Here are more details regarding the different parts of this file:
-   this file:

 <p align="center">
   <img width="800" height="156" src="./figs/correlate_f2.png">